 Other Services available at the time of Spay/Neuter:

 Rabies Vaccination: $10 ($5 for P.C. residents) Annual Vaccination: $15

 SNAP 4 DX Test: $30 (Tests for Heartworms and Tickborne diseases in dogs)

 Pre-Anesthetic Blood Panel: $45 (strongly recommended for senior pets over 7 years of age)

 Microchip: $25 (includes registration)

 There is no additional charge for females in heat or pregnant.

 Additional fees may be added for cryptorchid males, extra large dogs (over 70 pounds) and aggressive dogs.

 Help end the cycle of pet homelessness by spaying or neutering your pet!

-Note: Pets should be at least 3 months old and weigh at least 2 pounds for surgery.
+Note: Pets should be at least 3 months old and weigh at least 5 pounds for surgery (2 pounds for kittens).